rclone/rclone/docs/content/docs.md

 ### --disable FEATURE,FEATURE,... ###

 This disables a comma separated list of optional features.
-For example to disable server side move and server side copy use:
+For example to disable server-side move and server-side copy use:

     --disable move,copy